RoyCoop/VolumeControl/README.md

 # VolumeControl
-Auo control the volume to the desired level
+Auto control the volume to the desired level